 Michael Krigsman: We have just a few minutes left.
 One of the issues that come up is there is just so much hype right now.
 Pretty much every technology company these days says, “We have AI in our product.”
 And, I’m sure sometimes it’s true, but probably there’s a lot of bullshit going on out there at the same time.

 Michael Krigsman: So, how do we distinguish between the hype … And this effectively, in a sense, is a key part of your job, right?
 How do you distinguish between the hype and the reality?

 This is also a great time to look on the smaller end around making little investments around products that claim that they'll solve something for you, right?
-So I think that there are lots of tools that are in the thousand to two thousand dollar range per month, but you should just start playing with them to see whether or not you can build an intuition.
+So I think that there are lots of tools that are in the $1,000 - $2,000 range per month.
+But you should just start playing with them to see whether or not you can build an intuition.

 Michael Krigsman: So, become friends with the data scientist in your company.

-James Cham: Well, I know the scientist or just the database guys.
-They’re sitting, and the guys are managing various lines, and I think you’d be surprised what’s available.
+James Cham: Well, are they the scientist or just the database guys, and the guys who are managing various logs.
+And I think you’d be surprised what’s available.

 Michael Krigsman: So we live in a data world, increasingly so.
 And so, therefore, learn about data and talk with people who are involved with data of all kinds, essentially is what you’re saying?

-James Cham: Yeah.
-[It's] because we're also in this migration from a data world to a model world.
+James Cham: Yeah, because we're also in this migration from a data world to a model world.
 And, I think that transition … I do think that the companies that do that best or figure that out sooner, are going to be the ones that are going to be … I don't know.
-Imagine all the buzzwords you love, like "agile," or "dynamic," or whatever; those good things.
-The ones that are model-centric and are smart about being model-centric are going to be the ones that are going to be successful.
+Imagine all the buzzwords you love, like "agile," or "dynamic," or whatever ─ those good things.
+The ones that are model-centric, and are smart about being model-centric are going to be the ones that are going to be successful.

 Michael Krigsman: So, it's no longer just about the business model, but it's about understanding data models and algorithm models in connection with the business model.